Pilgrims and Strangers

 In the case of William of Watertown we are on much more solid background.
 We have DNA evidence that links him to the Stogumber Shattocks.

 If it is the case that Samuel of of Salem was a West Bagborough descendant, than that explains why the two west Somerset Shattocks lived in different towns and have no record of contact.
 Staplegrove and West Bagbrough Shattockes share an ancestor at least a generation before 1500.
 Samuel and William would be separated by five generations or more.
 They would be third to fifth cousins.

 William Shattock of Stogumber

-William Shattuck of Watertown's birth date is not found in New England records but most genealogists have estimated he was born in 1622.
+William Shattuck of Watertown's birth date is estimated in New England records to be about 1622.

 There is a William Shattock born 1606 in West Bagborough.
 But he would have been 16 when he conceived William Shattuck.
 And there is no record of a William Shattock born in West Bagborough around 1620.
 So unlike Samuel, William was not born in West Bagborough, but most likely in Stogumber, a mere five miles away.
 There are a lot of Shattocks in the area, and they went back at least as far as the middle of the 15th century, and the Williams found in the West Bagborough have been shown to have Staplegrove ancestors.

 St. Mary's in Stogumber, home to Shattock baptisms, marriages and Sunday services